Effective: March 2026Governed by South African LawBinding on Acceptance

 Ownership During Project: All creative works, content, code, designs, and other deliverables produced by QuietRise under this Agreement ("Works") remain the intellectual property of QuietRise until all amounts owing by the Client to QuietRise - including all invoices under this and any other Service Agreement - have been paid in full and cleared in QuietRise's bank account.

 Transfer on Full Payment: Upon receipt of full payment of all outstanding amounts, QuietRise assigns to the Client all right, title, and interest in the Works specific to this Agreement.
 No transfer of intellectual property occurs while any amount remains outstanding.
+To the fullest extent permitted by law, QuietRise hereby waives, and undertakes to procure the waiver of, any moral rights that individual creators may hold in the Works under the Copyright Act, 98 of 1978 — including rights of attribution and integrity — in favour of the Client.

 Licence During Payment Period: Prior to full payment, the Client is granted a limited, non-exclusive, non-transferable licence to use the Works solely for the purposes contemplated in this Agreement.
 QuietRise retains the right to revoke this licence in the event of non-payment or breach.